 Studied at South African Bible College, UNISA and Abilene Christian University.
-Preaches and teaches in East London and Swaziland.
+Preaches and teaches in East London.

 In the 27 books of the New Testament, there is only one that can be classified purely as History.
 In Theological circles, it has often been referred to as “Salvation History”.
 It chronicles the history of the early church from the time of the resurrection of Jesus to the imprisonment of the Apostle Paul in Rome in about 60 AD.
 While the Gospels are certainly historical, their teachings and the selective information that each writer chooses to include makes them a somewhat unique type of literature.
 Going back to the Old Testament one of the types of literature that we find there is history, but not so in the New Testament, apart from Acts.